 Designing in metal and enamel has its set of constrains, whether it is a small enamel badge, large 3D medal or enamel keyring, they all have a similar set of rules.

-Each enamel colour requires a (metal) die line between them, this acts like a wall to stop enamel mixing together.
+- Each enamel color requires a (metal) die line between them, this acts like a wall to stop enamel mixing together.

-For Soft Enamel Please allow about 0.3mm for an enamel line and 0.5mm for Hard Enamel.
-Enamel starts life as a liquid, and it is hand syringed into the the space, 0.3mm is very small but still achivable.
+- For Soft Enamel Please allow about 0.3mm for an enamel line and 0.5mm for Hard Enamel.
+Enamel starts life as a liquid, and it is hand syringed into the the space, 0.3mm is very small but still achievable.

-Due to the high polishing nature of Hard enamel, this process is more likley to spread and the details to appear rounded or thicker.
+- Due to the high polishing nature of Hard enamel, this process is more likely to spread and the details to appear rounded or thicker.

-If you don't require enamel in your design and just raised and polished, the 0.2mm paramenter still applies but we do have a range of textured finishes available to enhance the design.
+- If you don't require enamel in your design and just raised and polished, the 0.2mm parameter still applies but we do have a range of textured finishes available to enhance the design.